-There are gazillions of similar posts out there but with the recent news that the applicant’s social media details are now part of the requirements and how seemingly hard it is to get a visa in the Philippines, thought I should share how the process went for me (well, before social media came in).
+There are gazillions of similar posts out there but with the recent news that the applicant’s social media details are now part of the requirements and how seemingly hard it is to get a US visa in the Philippines, I thought I should share how the process went for me (before social media came in, that is).
 But before anything else, ready your twang!
 See what I did in the title of this post?
 Demn right, I did.
 See what I just did again there?!
 Demn.

 Okay, enough of that

 bullshit.
 The first thing you need to do is to get your arse to this page and go through all the text in it.
 I’m not gonna reiterate what’s in there (I’m not from the US embassy now, am I?) so do yourself a favor by reading.
-And if you do, you should have with you the following:
+And if you do, at the end of it you should start preparing the following: